Burning off that brownie! (infographic)

 Cycling to work is dreamy in the summer, throw on a t-shirt and shorts, enjoy the warmth on your skin and gain the adoration and envy of your colleagues.
-But it starts getting harder at this time of year.
+But even I'll admit it's harder in the winter months.

 In fact, make sure you have a completely clean outfit at work at all times.
 You’re more likely to get wet in Autumn and Winter, and even if you’re just cold, it’s better to have a complete change of clothes, including underwear.